unioncredit/union-vouchers/README.md

 ### POAPs owners

-If you own 3 or more POAPs `0xbABB11a492D44a92B6D4AD2c9D75A4efbf17Ac08`
+If you own 3 or more POAPs (on mainnet) `0xbABB11a492D44a92B6D4AD2c9D75A4efbf17Ac08`

 ### Write Race